Do you have any weird obsessions?

 If only I could learn to do multiple things simultaneously…I’d be so productive!
 I’d make better progress on all of my goals!

 But unfortunately, that’s not how the mind works.
 In reality, the key to effective work, is quite the opposite.

 What most people think of as “multitasking” (doing multiple things at the same time) is actually serial-tasking (doing one thing at a time, but switching between activities in quick succession.)

-The alternative is to be more focused by staying present to the task at hand.
+The more effective alternative is to simply stay present to the task at hand.
 By giving one activity your full attention, you eliminate the costs of switching between tasks.

 The Challenges of Focus

 Have you ever looked back at a day, only to realize that you didn’t do what you said you wanted to do?
 That instead of focusing on what’s most important, you were swept up in a stream of what felt urgent, fun, or convenient?